 You can’t market your way out of being evil.
 You can try, for a short time at least, but eventually people will catch on to you.
 Plus, you won’t be able to keep your existing customers or get any referrals, and you’ll have to do more and more of the evil, lying kind of marketing to make up for it, eventually painting yourself into a little corner of evil.
 Don’t even start.

 Instead, keep your promises.
-Let you know your customers, business partners, and other community members about your plans well in advance, and then follow through with your plans.
+Let your customers, business partners, and other community members know about your plans well in advance, and then follow through with your plans.

 Put your customers’ needs first.
 Don’t compromise your values for short-term gain.
 Be a good member of the community and support other grids and service providers.
 Be nice to your former customers and not just because then they’ll come back, or, at least, will recommend you to others, but because it’s the right thing to do.

 Make sure that anyone who handles customer support or public relations is extremely nice and patient.

 That doesn’t mean that you have to give everything away.
 Just provide a reasonable service, for a reasonable price, in a decent and honorable way and your customers will stick with you.
 And if they do go away and try some freebie fly-by-night grid, they’ll be happy to come back again after they find out what that was like — and they’ll tell everyone they know.

 In fact, be happy to encourage your customers to visit your competitors.
 The more they see what the other guys are really offering, the better they’ll think of you.
 And if you’re scared to let them visit your competitors, or see competitors’ ads, that’s a good time to ask yourself if you’re doing as good a job as you think you are.

 Remember that you want your competitors to succeed.
 If they do well, it improves the OpenSim community as a whole, bringing more variety of content and people to the platform.
 That helps everyone — including you.
 So do help out other grid owners.
 Do help newcomers launch grids.